Last Updated: January 1, 2022

 Unicycle follows generally accepted industry standards to protect the Personal Information submitted to us, both during transmission and after receipt of the information.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.
 Your Personal Information may be lost during transmission or may be accessed by unauthorized parties.
 We do not accept any liability for direct or indirect losses as regards the security of your Personal Information or data during its transfer over the Internet.

 Unicycle is not directed to nor is it intended for minors under 18 years of age.
 We do not knowingly collect Personal Information (or any information at all) from any persons under 18.
 If we become aware that a minor has provided us with Personal Information, we will delete such information from our files.
+If you have reason to believe information of a minor has been provided to Unicycle, please contact us immediately at firstname.lastname@example.org.
 Users of Unicycle accept responsibility for ensuring that minors under their care or control are not accessing or using our Service.

 For Customers Outside of the United States

 We may update this Policy in the future.
 If we make non-material changes, we will notify you via one of these methods: providing notice on our website, sending you an email, providing notice to your account, or as otherwise required by applicable law.
 If we make material changes to this Policy, we will provide the notice as described above, and will also request consent as required by applicable law.
 The “last updated” date at the top of this policy indicates when the Policy was last revised.

 If you have any questions about this Policy, please contact us at email@example.com.